Negligent Entrustment of a Motor Vehicle Attorneys

 But then a third party gets injured by the loaned vehicle.
 In that case, the driver is usually responsible and not the owner.

-First of all, we have to understand that California is a "permissive use state."
+First of all, you must understand that California is a "permissive use state."
 So anytime someone takes your car, with permission or not, the law assumes they had authority.
-So your liability insurance should cover that vehicle and its operator up to the insurance policy limits.
+So your liability insurance should cover your vehicle, including its operator, up to your insurance policy limits.

 Exceptions can also apply in cases of master and servant liability.
 In some cases, liability attaches to a vehicle owner as a real party in interest.